 Definition of macramé in English:

-1The art of knotting cord or string in patterns to make decorative articles.
+1The art of knotting string in patterns to make decorative articles.

 - The exhibition featured bobbin lace, patchwork and quilting, cross stitch, canvas work embroidery, macramé, and even miniature furniture.

 - You know something's a trend when the most fashionable street in Islington, north London, opens a knitting shop, whose classes are booked out weeks in advance and whose clientèle is more Miu Miu than macramé.

 - I mean, there are people on LJ who like macramé, for heaven's sake.